rcolomina/optimizing-py-pandas/README.md

-# optimizing-py-pandas
+# Optimising Pandas Concatenation

-Optimizing Pandas on Python 3
+This project tries to investigate different ways to optimise concatenation of pandas data frames.